On Thursday, May 24th, JD Greear posted a Facebook Live about the needs of the Southern Baptist Convention. This is it.

 What if God decides to send destruction because of sin in the camp, but we’ve got to first say, “Is it me?
 Is it I?”
 And I implore you to look.
 Not outside, but look within, and ask God what He might be revealing about your heart.

-It is important always to keep our hearts pure before the Lord, yes, through His forgiveness and His Holy Spirit power to follow Him.
-To always be willing for the Lord to search our hearts and show us our sin, yes, and quickly to turn back to Him.
+Of course it’s important for all of us to keep our hearts pure before the Lord, to always be willing for the Lord to search our hearts and show us our sin and quickly to turn back to Him.

 We need to deal with the sin among us seriously and soberly, but ultimately just with grace toward each other.